← Back to all foods

 Basil

-Basil is a culinary herb that helps anti-inflammatory meals taste fresher and easier to repeat.
-Its main value is practical: it supports simple home cooking with more flavor and less dependence on heavily processed sauces.
+Basil is a culinary herb that helps anti-inflammatory meals taste brighter, fresher, and more finished.
+Its real value is practical: it makes home cooking feel more satisfying without leaning so heavily on bottled sauces or heavier flavor fixes.

 Quick answer

-Basil contains eugenol, rosmarinic acid, and linalool — aromatic compounds with studied antioxidant and anti-inflammatory properties.
-Fresh basil provides vitamin K and its primary value in an anti-inflammatory diet is as a flavorful herb that enhances whole-food cooking.
+Basil contains eugenol, rosmarinic acid, and linalool - aromatic compounds with studied antioxidant and anti-inflammatory properties.
+Fresh basil also provides vitamin K, but its biggest day-to-day value is how easily it makes whole-food cooking taste more alive.

 Sweet basil (Ocimum basilicum) is an aromatic herb in the mint family, native to tropical regions of Central Africa and Southeast Asia.
 It is the most common culinary basil, though Thai basil, holy basil (tulsi), and purple basil are also widely used.